-In 2022, the Board reviewed the current qualitative scenarios approved from prior years and possible additional scenarios.
+In 2023, the Board reviewed the current qualitative scenarios approved from prior years and possible additional scenarios.
 It was agreed that the following qualitative scenarios would be included in the ORSA this year:

-- 1. Spread of Russia / Ukraine conflict;

-- 2. Climate Risk (modelled both qualitatively and quantitatively); and
+- 1. Climate Risk (modelled both qualitatively and quantitatively)

-- 3. Hacking / Cyber Security Threat.
+- 2. Hacking / Cyber security threat

+- 3. Outsourcing Failure

+- 4. Disaster Recovery